Confluence in. Customer website out.

 Many teams create useful customer-facing content in Confluence: onboarding guides, support articles, product documentation, implementation notes, and release updates.

 The problem is that Confluence is usually an internal workspace.
 Giving customers access can be awkward, and copying content into another system creates duplicate work.
+Customers need a clear, branded place to read the content, not a view into the place your team works.

 Common ways to share Confluence pages with customers